Updated February 15, 2021

 As the saying goes, it’s not what you know, it’s who you know.
 While that isn’t 100% true (what you know matters a lot!), building up a strong network of people will help you get far in your career.
 Your network can be the defining thing that makes you stand out against the rest of the job applicants.

-Whether it’s a contact who works at your desired employer or a friend who has tips on the interview process, establishing strong relationships are key to finding the perfect fit in your job search.
+Whether it’s a contact who works at your desired employer or a friend who has tips on the interview process, establishing strong relationships are crucial to finding the perfect fit in your job search.

 Along the same lines as networking, setting up your LinkedIn profile is extremely important in your job search.
 This platform allows you to showcase all of your skills to a wide range of people, including recruiters.
 Some employers scan LinkedIn profiles to find candidates with the skills they are looking for.
-Other employers will cross-reference your profile with your application to verify information.
+Other employers will cross-reference your profile with your application to verify the information.

 Use this space to showcase your skills, grow your network, and apply to jobs.
 Be sure your profile picture and personal headline are updated, and follow this LinkedIn checklist to make sure you make the most of it.